-Use of threats or violence is never permitted and will result in the immediate revocation of credentials.
+We take the safety of our community very seriously.
+Any use of threats, violence, or discriminatory language is NOT permitted and will result in the immediate revocation of credentials.

 How You Can Help

-We aim to create an affirming and inclusive space where every attendee is valued and respected.
+We aim to create an affirming and inclusive space in which every attendee is valued and respected.
 Creating such a space is a group responsibility.
 Here are a few ways you can help:

 - During social events and discussions, encourage others to join in.
-Keep an empty chair or open space in your circle for newcomers to help them feel welcome.
+Keep an open space in your circle for newcomers to help them feel welcome.

-- Open up to others in your conversations.
+- Make space for others in your conversations.
 If you notice people dominating a discussion, ask for feedback from quieter attendees.